-This cheesy sausage hash brown breakfast casserole is a 5-star breakfast or brunch which can be prepped ahead and baked the next morning.
+This cheesy sausage hash brown breakfast casserole is a 5-star breakfast or brunch that can be prepped and baked the next morning.

-Today we’ll be cooking the ultimate make-ahead lazy morning meal.
-Combine frozen hash brown potatoes with sausage, eggs, plenty of cheese and flavor it with some sour cream and mustard for this hearty breakfast casserole.
+Today we’ll be baking a cheesy sausage hash brown breakfast casserole for the ultimate make-ahead lazy morning meal.
+Combine frozen hash brown potatoes with sausage, eggs, cheddar cheese and flavor it with some sour cream and mustard for this hearty breakfast casserole.

 Since you can make it ahead of time, it’s perfect when you need to feed a crowd first thing in the morning.
 Think of Christmas or Thanksgiving mornings, or when you want that weekend brunch with friends.
 It even works with smaller groups or couples because just like hash brown egg nests or on-the-go breakfast muffins, leftovers taste just as good.
 So let’s get started.

 CHEESY SAUSAGE HASH BROWN BREAKFAST CASSEROLE RECIPE TIPS

 Prep in advance – To make this in advance, cover and refrigerate overnight but let it sit at room temperature on the counter for about 30 minutes before baking the next day.
 Depending on your oven, you may have to increase cooking time by 5-10 minutes.
 The best way to check if it is done is to insert a knife into the middle of the casserole.
 If it comes out clean, it is done cooking.

-Sausage: I ended up using Jimmy Dean’s sage sausage but you can use any kind of sausage for this recipe.
+Sausage – I used Jimmy Dean’s sage sausage but you can use any kind of sausage for this recipe.
 You won’t need any oil to brown it as it will eventually render and cook in its own fat.
 The quickest way to break up clumps is to use a meat masher once the sausage has fully browned.
 Depending on what brand of sausage you use, you might need to drain any fat from the pan.

 Bell peppers – I went with red bell peppers but you can go for green or yellow or a combination of all three.
 For an easier way to add a splash of color, try using pre-packaged baby bell peppers.